33 stars you forgot were on Friends

 A young Tahj Mowry made a brief appearance in "The One After the Superbowl: Part 1" in Friends' second season.
 He played an unnamed child who is a fan of Phoebe's honest music and tracks her down in the coffee shop after she's barred from playing for the children.

 Gary Oldman (Richard Crosby)

-Gary Oldman played actor Richard Crosby in two episodes of Friends.
-He appeared in the season 7 episodes "The One With Monica and Chandler's Wedding: Part 1" and "The One With Monica and Chandler's Wedding: Part 2."
+Gary Oldman played actor Richard Crosby in the season 7 episodes "The One With Monica and Chandler's Wedding: Part 1" and "The One With Monica and Chandler's Wedding: Part 2."
 Richard is starring alongside Joey in an upcoming war drama, and shows up so drunk to work one day that he almost makes Joey miss Monica and Chandler's wedding.

 Alec Baldwin (Parker)